 - Top with sour cream and chives or parsley.

-- Add shredded cheddar cheese and crumbled bacon during the last 5 minutes of baking.
+- Add shredded cheddar cheese and crumbled bacon during the last 5 minutes of baking, a flavor combination that also shines in these bacon cheddar mashed potatoes.

-- Serve with steak, chicken, or shrimp for a meal with steakhouse flair.
+- Serve with steak, Bacon Ranch Chicken, or Lemon Butter Shrimp for a meal with steakhouse flair.

 Hasselback Potatoes for Two